These 10 ethical British fashion brands show that the UK’s more than just a fast fashion hub!

 Christopher Raeburn isn’t just another trailblazer in ethical British fashion; he’s also a pioneer in unisex style.
 From upcycled wool field jackets to nylon parachute shell suits, each so-called RÆMADE style is produced by meticulously deconstructing original unwanted pieces, and reworking the materials into unique and ethical garments.

 Ethics: Raeburn is all about creating zero-waste designs from materials that would otherwise go to landfill.
 Think: old army surplus, parachutes and other deadstock fabrics.

-Items: This designer makes super cool outerwear, especially parkas and puffa jackets.
+One of the best ethical British fashion brands for: Super cool outerwear, especially parkas and puffa jackets.
 But I personally also love how his dresses flow with the use of upcycled parachute material.

 Did we miss any ethical British fashion brands that you love?
 Let us know in the comments, below!